RevenueCat/purchases-capacitor/README.md

     // Error making purchase
   },
-  [], // Optional: oldSkus, see docs for more details on when this is needed type) // Optional: Pass "subs" for subscriptions, "inapp" for non-subscriptions (e.g. consumables).
+  [], // Optional: oldSkus, see docs for more details on when this is needed type
+); // Optional: Pass "subs" for subscriptions, "inapp" for non-subscriptions (e.g. consumables).
 Needed for Android, iOS will ignore this.
 ```

 > `makePurchase` handles the underlying framework interaction and automatically validates purchases with Apple and Google through our secure servers.
 This helps reduce in-app purchase fraud and decreases the complexity of your app.
 Receipt tokens are stored remotely and always kept up-to-date.